All-microwave leakage reduction units for quantum error correction with superconducting transmon qubits

 \section{Discussion}

 We have demonstrated and extended the all-microwave LRU for superconducting qubits in circuit QED proposed in Ref.~\onlinecite{Battistel21}.
 We have shown how these LRUs can be calibrated using a straightforward procedure to deplete leakage in the second- and third-excited states of the transmon.
 This scheme could potentially work for even higher transmon states using additional drives.
-We have shown that the LRU operation has minimal impact in the qubit subspace, provided one can correct for the static AC-Stark shift induced by the drive(s).
+We have verified that the LRU operation has minimal impact in the qubit subspace, provided one can correct for the static AC-Stark shift induced by the drive(s).

 This scheme does not reset the qubit state and is therefore compatible with both data and ancilla qubits in the QEC context.
-We have showcased the benefit of the LRU in a building-block QEC experiment.
-LRUs decrease the steady-state leakage population of data and ancilla qubits by up to one order of magnitude (to $\lesssim1\%$), and thereby reduce the error detection probability of the stabilizer, which also reaches steady state faster (within $\sim10$ rounds).
-The remaining ancilla leakage is dominated by higher states above $\ket{f}$ (Fig.~\ref{fig:anc_leakage}).
-Compared to other LRU approaches ~\cite{Mcewen21, Miao22}, we believe this scheme is especially practical as it is all-microwave and very quantum-hardware efficient, requiring only the microwave drive line and dispersively coupled resonator that are commonly already found in the majority of circuit QED quantum processors~\cite{krinner22, Zhao22, Acharya22}.
+We have showcased the benefit of the LRU in a building-block QEC experiment where LRUs decrease the steady-state leakage population of data and ancilla qubits by up to one order of magnitude (to $\lesssim1\%$), and thereby reduce the error detection probability of the stabilizer and reaching a faster steady state.
+We find that the remaining ancilla leakage is dominated by higher states above $\ket{f}$ (Fig.~\ref{fig:anc_leakage}) likely caused by the readout~\cite{Sank16, Khezri22}.
+Compared to other LRU approaches ~\cite{Mcewen21, Miao22}, we believe this scheme is especially practical as it is all-microwave and very quantum-hardware efficient, requiring only the microwave drive line and dispersively coupled resonator that are already commonly found in the majority of circuit QED quantum processors~\cite{krinner22, Zhao22, Acharya22}.
 Extending this leakage reduction method to larger QEC experiments can be done without further penalty in time as all LRUs can be simultaneously applied.
 However, we note that when extending the LRU to many qubits, microwave crosstalk should be taken into account in order to avoid driving unwanted transitions.
 This can be easily avoided by choosing an appropriate resonator-qubit detuning.